Brześć Kujawski: History

 Brześć was an important and thriving city, and in the sixteenth and seventeenth centuries it was the center of grain trade, however it declined after Swedish invasions of 1655–1660 and 1701–1706.
 On 23 April 1782, King Stanisław August Poniatowski granted a privilege to the town's Jewish population that allowed them to build houses on a street specifically for those of the Jewish religion.

 The city was annexed by Prussia in the Second Partition of Poland in 1793, followed by rule of the short-lived Polish Duchy of Warsaw from 1807, and in 1815 it became part of so-called Congress Poland, soon forcibly integrated into the Russian Empire.
 It was restored to Poland after the country regained independence in 1918.
 According to the 1921 census, the population of the town with the adjacent industrial settlement was 84.4% Polish and 15.5% Jewish.

 During the German invasion of Poland, which started World War II, in September 1939, the town was quickly overrun by the Wehrmacht, and then under German occupation it was renamed Brest-Kujawien (1939–1942).
 In February 1940, the Germans expelled 300 Poles, owners of bigger and better houses, which then were handed over to German colonists as part of the Lebensraum policy, while Poles were deported in freight trains to the General Government.
 Local Polish parish priest Stefan Kuliński was arrested by the Germans in 1941, deported to the Dachau concentration camp, and then murdered in a gas chamber in the Hartheim Euthanasia Centre in 1942.
 Nevertheless, the Polish underground resistance movement was active in the town.

 Sports

 Łokietek Brześć Kujawski sports club, named after King Władysław I the Elbow-high (Władysław I Łokietek), is based in the town, with football, athletics, volleyball and boxing sections.

+Transport

+Brześć Kujawski lies on national road 62.
+National road 62 connects it to Włocławek to the east and to Radziejów to the west.

+The nearest railway station is in Włocławek.